butttcoin/tutorials/mining/solo/readme.md

 7. You will also need to extract your private key of the ETH address from your wallet.
-To do that, simply search for another tutorials, depending on the wallet that you use.
+To do that, simply search for other tutorials, depending on the wallet that you use.

 Change: